A Nursing Position on Global Healthcare: Our Commitment to Humankind

 Adapted from: International Consortium of Parse Scholars.
 (1999).
 A nursing position on global healthcare: Our commitment to humankind.
 Nursing Science Quarterly, 12, 347.

-- ...humans consistently indicate that they want nurses to listen to, act on, and respect their wishes, concerns, and priorities;
+· individuals consistently indicate that they want nurses to listen to, act on, and respect their wishes, concerns, and priorities for living quality;

-- ...the humanbecoming school of thought represents the only nursing theoretical perspective that focuses exclusively on humans' personal views of quality of life;
+· the humanbecoming paradigm is the only nursing theoretical perspective that focuses exclusively on honoring personal views of living quality for the individual and community;

 Be it resolved that

 · we the undersigned will promote the humanbecoming paradigm with sciencing and living the art of humanbecoming in diverse communities around the world.

 The Executive of the International Consortium of Parse Scholars

 Past-President: Sandra Bunkers, RN; PhD